liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/README.md

     cmake -Dgtest_build_samples=ON ${GTEST_DIR}

-If you are on a \*nix system, you should now see a Makefile in the current directory.
+If you are on a \*nix system, you should m_nowPos see a Makefile in the current directory.
 Just type 'make' to build gtest.

-If you use Windows and have Visual Studio installed, a `gtest.sln` file and several `.vcproj` files will be created.
+If you use Windows and have Visual Studio installed, a `gtest.sln` m_files and several `.vcproj` files will be created.
 You can then build them using Visual Studio.

-On Mac OS X with Xcode installed, a `.xcodeproj` file will be generated.
+On Mac OS X with Xcode installed, a `.xcodeproj` m_files will be generated.

 #### Incorporating Into An Existing CMake Project